 What meets the eye (pun intended)

-The packaging catches your eye instantly.
+The packaging of the Maybelline The Falsies Push Up Mascara catches your eye instantly.
 I mean, red and magenta in one tube?
 When you store it with other products like I did, though, you’ll end up chipping some of the paint off.
 But it’s not like you’re gonna display it, right?

 RELATED: Maybelline Hypercurl Review

-The mascara’s wand is tinier compared to the Hypercurl’s.
+The Maybelline The Falsies Push Up Mascara has a wand that’s tinier compared to the Hypercurl’s.
 It has small, short bristles that are perfect for coating and separating the lashes.
 The wand is also bendy, but I don’t think I actually use that function.

 The formula’s a bit wet when I first got it, but I suspect I didn’t close the lid properly after using it — oops! — so it dried up a bit.
 I think it worked to my advantage, though, as I hate watery mascara formulas.
 One coat gives good volume to the lashes.
 Two coats intensify the volume, but anything more than that will take you to clumpville.
 It also lengthens the lashes just fine; nothing dramatic, contrary to what the product’s name implies.

 Up close, you don’t really see much of a difference.
 I have average lashes that look nice when curled.
 When I have mascara on, though, you see them much better.
-With this product, I do think I get a falsies effect, just not dramatic.
+With the Maybelline The Falsies Push Up Mascara, I do think I get a falsies effect, just not dramatic.
 It looks more like I’m wearing wispy false lashes.

 I can’t tell whether it pushes up your lashes even if you don’t curl them just because I never not curl my lashes when I apply mascara.